OpenTermsArchive/terms-types/decision-records/0001-schema-improvements.md

 ## Introduction

 This RFC proposes improvements to the current data schema to improve usability.
-Since changing the data structure entails publishing a new major version—which can be costly for downstream dependencies—it is crucial to use this opportunity to reconsider the entire vocabulary and structure.
+Since changing the data structure entails publishing a new major version, which is costly for downstream dependencies, it is relevant to consider the entire vocabulary and structure to avoid later changes in the near future.

 ## Context and Problem Statement

 ### Confusion around the `writer` field

-The `writer` field is filled in with "service provider" in 32 out of 41 terms types, which does not seem to add significant value.
-Other values, such as `transportation operator (airline, railway, bus…)` (once), `paid-for goods or service provider` (once), `online marketplace` (twice), `search engine or intermediation service provider` (twice), and `intermediation service provider` (three times), can provide information about the industry in which the terms operate, which is not the original purpose of the `writer` field.
+The `writer` field is filled in with `service provider` in 32 out of 41 existing terms types, which does not add much value.
+Other values, such as `transportation operator (airline, railway, bus…)` (once), `paid-for goods or service provider` (once), `online marketplace` (twice), `search engine or intermediation service provider` (twice), and `intermediation service provider` (three times), only provide information about the industry in which the service operates, which is not the original purpose of the `writer` field.

 ### Ambiguity in the `audience` field

 There is ambiguity between the audience of the document and the audience of the service.
 Currently, the `audience` field could be interpreted in these two ways.

-### Complex vocabulary

-Several fields are named in ways that could be clearer, such as the `object` field of the `commitment`.

 ## Proposed solutions